amflab/AnalystBMKG/README.md

 # Analyst Data BMKG
 1. get data from BMKG of auto gempa, gempa dirasakan, gempa terkini [done]
 2. store data into csv [done]
-3. data show in table [on progress]
+3. load csv then data show in table and map [done]
-4. data show in line plot [on progress]
+4. next step showing data in line plot [on progress]